ElektraInitiative/libelektra/doc/tutorials/run_reformatting_script_with_docker.md

 Now you are going to build your own Docker image based on Debian.

-From the project root directory run the following command:
+From the source root directory run the following command:

 ```sh
 docker build -t buildelektra-sid \